DrTimothyAldenDavis/SuiteSparse/README.md

                 license provided by George Karypis.
 SuiteSparse cannot use an unmodified copy METIS.

+    ParU        a parallel unsymmetric pattern multifrontal method.
+                authors: Mohsen Aznaveh and Tim Davis

     RBio        read/write sparse matrices in Rutherford/Boeing format
                 author: Tim Davis

     README.txt  this file

+    SPEX        solves sparse linear systems in exact arithmetic.
+                Requires the GNU GMP and MPRF libraries.
+                This will be soon replaced by a more general package, SPEX v3 that includes this method (exact sparse LU) and others (sparse exact Cholesky, and sparse exact update/downdate).
+The API of v3 will be changing significantly.
+                authors: Chris Lourenco, Jinhao Chen, Erick Moreno-Centeno, Lorena Lorena Mejia Domenzain, and Tim Davis.

     SPQR        sparse QR factorization.
 This the built-in qr and x=A\b in MATLAB.
 Also called SuiteSparseQR.